alicolville/Weight-Tracker/readme.txt

 	- new argument for wt-note: 'message-no-data', 'paging', 'notes-per-page'

 * Bug fix: Issue with -0lbs being displayed instead of 0lbs.
+* Bug fix: Time of message not displayed correctly.

 = 9.4 =